abdulahmad/EA-NHL-Tools/ANIM-To-BMP/README.md

 # ANIM-To-BMP v0.1
 Exports In-game sprites from NHL92 Sega Genesis in ANIM format to Photoshop RAW and Windows BMP format.
 The sprites are extracted as stored-- which means they are in grayscale.

-Big thank you to chaos & McMarkis on the NHL94 discord for helping me figure everything out

-There is also a `.json` file saved per sprite, which contains the x/y offset & position data that are also stored in the SPIT Image file.
+There is also a `.json` file saved per Animation Frame, which contains the metadata associated with each Frame.

 # Usage
 1. Ensure you have `node` installed on your machine

-2. Run `node spitToBmp <spitfile>` or `node spitToBmp <spitfile> <EAPalfile>`.
-It will decompress the SPIT file and you will get a `.raw` (Photoshop RAW), `.json` (additonal image attributes) and a `.bmp` file in the same path that the SPIT file lives in.
-If a palfile (in EA Pal format, !pal, etc) was specified, it will use that palette in extracting SPIT files.
+2. Run `node animToBmp <animfile>` or `node animToBmp <animfile> <EAPalfile>`.
+It will decompress the ANIM file and you will get a `.raw` (Photoshop RAW), `.json` (additonal image attributes) and a `.bmp` file in the `Extracted` path.
+If a palfile (in EA Pal format, !pal, etc) was specified, it will use that palette in extracting ANIM files.

-## NHL95 SPIT Header details
+## NHL92 ANIM file details
 entry header - 16 bytes
 byte pair 0 (uint8) - record ID / entry type / image type
 byte pair 1-3 (uint24) - size of the block